Skip to content

 UV Awareness is another important awareness observance because people who travel to and from the office are exposed to the sun’s ultraviolet rays, the number one cause of skin cancer.

-Hundreds of millions of people worldwide suffer from Hepatitis, which has three varieties: A, B, and C. Hepatitis A and B are preventable because they have vaccines, while Hepatitis C is not.
+Hundreds of millions of people worldwide suffer from Hepatitis, which is why July 28 is World Hepatitis Day.
+Hepatitis three varieties: A, B, and C. Hepatitis A and B are preventable because they have vaccines, while Hepatitis C is not.
 Many have heard of the virus or disease but are unaware of what they truly are.
 Employees could learn a lot from an annual observance of the issue.

 Other July celebrations: